Table of Contents

 }

-This significantly simplifies the code and makes it more readable, as the developer doesn't need to:
+This significantly simplifies code and makes it more readable, as the developer doesn't need to:

 • Extract values from indicator results